nashville-software-school/client-side-mastery/book-1-leonids-toys/chapters/JAVASCRIPT_MAPS.md

 }

-// Add the first toy in the array to the Map and set its price addPhoneToInventory(toys[0], 499.99)
+// Add the first phone in the array to the Map and set its price addPhoneToInventory(phone[0], 499.99)
 ```

 ### Steps